This post may contain affiliate links. Read my disclosure policy.

 What is a good dish to bring to a potluck?

-- Salad Recipes – while this might mean a traditional green salad, dishes like potato salad, pasta or macaroni salad, fruit salad, and coleslaw are popular potluck ideas.
+- Salads – while this might mean a traditional green salad, dishes like potato salad, pasta or macaroni salad, fruit salad, and coleslaw are popular potluck ideas.

-- Side Dish Recipes – for a side dish to feed a crowd, potatoes, baked beans, and other veggie casseroles are great potluck recipes.
+- Side Dishes – for a side dish to feed a crowd, potatoes, baked beans, and other veggie casseroles are great potluck recipes.

 - Main Dish Recipes – classic pasta casseroles such as lasagna, crockpot meats like pulled pork or chicken, and even baked ham, prime rib, or turkey are crowd-pleasers.